Now that you and your spouse have decided to end your marriage, you may be wondering how to get a divorce in Illinois without a lawyer.

 4. You and your spouse must be willing to fully disclose your assets and liabilities.

-It doesn’t mean you have to give up control of your settlement by having a family law judge decide on important matters like child custody, child support, alimony and division of marital property and debts in your divorce case.
+Just because you're getting an Illinois divorce doesn’t mean you have to give up control of your settlement by having a family law judge decide on important divorce issues like child custody, child support, alimony (spousal maintenance), and division of marital property and debts in your divorce case.

 And it doesn't mean you have to wait around for years to finally end your marriage.